1um0s/notes-2021/feb09/introduction-and-overview.md

 -   **Applications of map reduce**
     - The reading outlines simple use cases as well as web related application (web indexing) for map reduce.
 Map reduce paradigm is also applicable to SGD in the deep learning context as outlined in [insert butterfly reduce paper here].
-    - Reduce methods can als
+    - Reduce methods can be of

 ### Google file system